 - Please read the FAQs page before applying.

 - Discuss your project proposal idea with the faculty member who will write your recommendation letter.
-Make sure s/he knows the application deadline.
+Make sure they know their letter is due by noon on February 28, the application deadline.

 - Access the online application by clicking this link

 - Create an account using your email.wm.edu address